k-hat/Modular-Pinwheel/Readme.txt

 facilitate drawing to the screen, manage and compute geometry of shapes, and handle user input.

+This version is intended for Windows and is untested on macOS.
+It will most likely not run correctly.

 An exe is provided in the dist folder.